 Official documents such as birth and marriage certificates issued in EU countries, don’t need to be legalised before being translated for formal use.

-BRITISH DOCUMENTS: As the UK is no longer part of the EU, legalisation of official documents is now required before they are translated.
+BRITISH DOCUMENTS: As the UK is no longer part of the EU, legalisation of official documents is required as well as being translated.